 By submitting this form, you consent to receive emails from Minstry of Curry

-Sharing Mom Recipe
+Sharing Mom's Recipe

-The unique combination of earthy spinach flavor and freshly ground spices makes this Spinach Sev a hands-down winner, and it is now my go-to sev recipe for Diwali faral.
+The unique combination of earthy spinach flavor and freshly ground spices makes this Spinach Sev a hands-down winner.
 While spinach sev is not uncommon, I feel my mother's signature recipe is the best as the delectable flavors are truly enhanced by the love with which she makes it.
+I am super excited to share with you my mother's trademark thick Spinach Sev recipe.

-Step-by-step recipe to make Spinach Shev
+Step-by-step recipe to make Spinach Sev

 Step 2: Add garlic, green chilies, and carom seeds to the blender jar and blend together.
 Then add the blanched spinach to make a smooth puree (photos 3 - 4).

 Step 4: Keep a frying pan or kadhai on medium heat and heat oil for frying.
 Take the sev press and insert the sev disc with medium-thick holes.
-Next, fill up the tube of the sev press with some of the prepared dough keeping a 1-inch gap at the top.
+Next, fill up the tube of the sev press with some of the prepared dough, keeping a 1-inch gap at the top.
 Tightly secure the top lid/handle on the tube (photos 9 - 10).

 Carefully, start pumping out the sev in a circular motion directly in the hot oil.
 I usually do 1 round spiral shape, then stop pumping the press and break the dough by hand so I get one palm-sized circular nest of sev in the oil.